pedropaulofb/laderr/documentation/laderr_user_guide.md

 In LaDeRR, entities can be declared in two different ways, depending on whether their classification into concrete types is known in advance or should be inferred automatically by [LaDeRR Engine](https://w3id.org/laderr/engine/git).

 The first approach is to declare the entity using the abstract class `Entity`.
 This allows the modeler to describe the entity’s label, capabilities, vulnerabilities, and relationships without asserting its specific role (e.g., whether it is an asset, a threat, or a control).
-When the Engine processes the specification, it will automatically determine the appropriate concrete classification(s) for the entity based on its context and interactions.
+When the engine processes the specification, it will automatically determine the appropriate concrete classification(s) for the entity based on its context and interactions.

 The example below demonstrates this approach: